Shreya-Kumari003/TimeTopStoriesExtractor/README.md

     <li><strong>Navigate to the Directory:</strong> Open a terminal or command prompt and navigate to the directory where your <code>getTimeStories.py</code> file is located.</li>
     <li><strong>Start the Flask Application:</strong> Run the following command to start the Flask server:
         <pre><code>python getTimeStories.py</code></pre>
-        Upon successful start of the server, you will see output indicating that Flask is running and listening on a specific port for example "http://127.0.0.1:5000".
+        Upon successful start of the server, you will see output indicating that Flask is running and listening on a specific port, for example, "http://127.0.0.1:5000".
     </li>
-    <li><strong>Access the API:</strong> Open any web browser and go to the following URL with the specied port (in our case "5000"):
+    <li><strong>Access the API:</strong> Open any web browser and go to the following URL with the specified port (in our case "5000"):
         <ul>
             <li><a href="http://127.0.0.1:5000/getTimeStories" target="_blank">http://127.0.0.1:5000/getTimeStories</a></li>
             <li><a href="http://localhost:5000/getTimeStories" target="_blank">http://localhost:5000/getTimeStories</a></li>